 If you are a service member, veteran, or family member interested in education and training opportunities you can apply for your Certificate of Eligibility (COE) at www.ebenefits.va.gov.
 You must contact your campus Veteran Affairs Certifying Official if you are receiving VA Educational Benefits.

 You may complete our contact form (http://www.bscc.edu/about/contact) or contact your campus of interest at (800) 648-3271.
 If you are ready to begin the admissions process, you are encouraged to fill out an application for admission.
-Admission applications can be filled out online at BSCC.edu or in the Office of Student Services at any of our five locations.
+Admission applications can be filled out online at https://bscc.edu/students/apply-online.
 For any questions or concerns about admissions, contact the Office of Student.

 For General Admission, immunization records are not required.
 Specific program admission, such as Nursing and EMS, May require immunization records.
 See specific program admissions information for more required documentation.